 Perfection doesn't exist, and if it did, I am convinced that we would bore ourselves to death with a perfect partner.

-Instead, my wife is challenging, constantly testing my boundaries, spicing up my life with her colorful, emotional facets.
+Instead, my wife is challenging, always testing my boundaries, spicing up my life with her colorful, emotional facets.

 How would I have felt if I KNEW that one day in the future, I would have HER by my side, loving me, accepting me as I am, and standing beside me no matter what?